1997–98 UEFA Champions League: Second qualifying round

-Note: Winning teams of the first qualifying round were drawn against teams qualified directly for the second qualifying round.
-Because of the unequal number of teams (15 and 17), Wüstenrot Salzburg and Sparta Prague had to play against each other.

 Group stage

 Bayer Leverkusen, Beşiktaş, Košice, Feyenoord, Lierse, Newcastle United, Olympiacos, Parma, Sparta Prague (who already qualified for the 1991-92 European Cup group stage) and Sporting CP made their debut in the group stage.
 Košice lost all six of their group stage matches and thus became the first team to finish a Champions League group stage with no points.
 They were also first team from Slovakia to play in group stage.